Hemzz2325/Twitter-clone/readme.md

-this twitter clone using tailwind Css
+This XTwitter clone using Tailwind CSS